michaelolof/vue-state-validator/docs/src/api-types.md

   rule: string;
 }
 ```
-`isValid` tells you whether the value passed the validation rule. `rule` defines what rule you're validating. \
+`isValid` tells you whether the value passed validation. \
+`rule` defines what rule you're validating. \
-A rule of thumb is to return the name of the rule function itself.
+It is best advised to pass the name of the rule function as the rule as shown in the `Rule` example above.
 <br><br>